 INSPIRATION QUOTIENT: 5/5

 The writing style focuses on inspiring the young minds to seek more knowledge and take charge of their own lives; no matter what their beginnings or background are and through the cleverly planned text, that purpose has definitely been achieved.

-From his teachers at the primary school to those at his high school, to those at his college and finally those who have helped and taught him in his professional life, Mr Kalam has attributed all of his success to these people and all of his failures to himself.
+From his teachers at the primary school to those at his high school, to those at his college and finally, those who have helped and taught him in his professional life, Mr Kalam has attributed all of his success to these people and all of his failures to himself.

 Even when he has himself become an old man he still remembers his mom and her food; that is the power of love and to hear such a great man talk about such pure love is truly beautiful.

 That was a decisive moment in his life when he developed a curiosity for things that fly and decided that his career will have something to do with flight.
 It is also this moment which urges the teachers to adopt a more practical approach to their teaching.

-All in all the book is a good read and I must, therefore, recommend it to all young readers.
+All in all, “My Life: An Illustrated Autobiography” is a good read and I must, therefore, recommend it to all young readers.
 I end this review by giving the book five out of five stars and hoping that Dr Kalam will continue to inspire millions of Indians through his words.